Sleep Disorders treatment

 Narcolepsy is defined as "undesirable sleepiness at inappropriate times."
-The four most common symptoms of narcolepsy are excessive daytime sleepiness, sudden loss of strength in the muscles (cataplexy), a brief loss of muscle control that occurs when a person is falling asleep or waking up (sleep paralysis), and hallucinations that occur just before falling asleep, during naps and/or upon waking up.
+The four most common symptoms of narcolepsy are excessive daytime sleepiness, sudden loss of strength in the muscles (cataplexy), a brief loss of muscle control that occurs when a person is falling asleep or waking up (sleep paralysis) and hallucinations that occur just before falling asleep, during naps and/or upon waking up.

 Restless Legs Syndrome and Periodic Limb Movement Disorder

 People with Restless Leg Syndrome cannot fall asleep because of an irresistible urge to move their legs.
-Periodic Limb Movement Disorder is involuntary movement of the limbs during sleep.
+Periodic Limb Movement Disorder is the involuntary movement of the limbs during sleep.
 Both of these disorders prevent a person from sleeping soundly, making them sleepy and less productive during waking hours.

-Shift Worker’s Sleep Disorder
+Shift Workers Sleep Disorder

 Shift workers often face problems with getting enough sleep during the day and staying alert at night.
 This can affect social and family relationships, as well as lead to more illness and accidents.

-The most common are “disorders of arousal” which include confusion arousals, sleepwalking (somnambulism) and night terrors.
+The most common are “disorders of arousal” which include confusional arousals, sleepwalking (somnambulism) and night terrors.
 These occur when a person is in a mixed state, both asleep and awake, and often emerging from the deepest stage of non-dreaming sleep.
 The sleeper is awake enough to act out complex behaviors but is still asleep and not aware of or able to remember these activities.

-This disorder is commonly seen in older children, and can range from simply getting out of bed and walking around the bedroom to prolonged and complex actions, such as going to another part of the house or outdoors.
+This disorder is commonly seen in older children, and can range from simply getting out of bed and walking around the bedroom, to prolonged and complex actions, such as going to another part of the house or outdoors.